Khelechy/pearbook/pearbook_core/README.md

 ---

 **Note**: This is a proof-of-concept.
-For production, integrate real DHT (e.g., libp2p), add authentication, and handle larger datasets.
+For production, add authentication, handle larger datasets, and optimize the libp2p DHT configuration.